laughing0li/TechniqueFinder/AdminGuide.md

    NB: &quot;Machine Localisation&quot; is seldom used.
 It can be used to copy an existing machine localisation.
 Only use this if you have duplicate machines - two identical machines installed in the same year in the same laboratory.
 Normally machine localisation would be added in the next step.

    Select &quot;Metadata&quot; and click &quot;Add Metadata&quot;.
 Add in metadata from Step 4.
+You can add more than one row of metadata to a technique.
 If you add in one row of metadata, that option is automatically selected as representing this technique/instrument in "Geochem Analysis Choices" section.
 If you add more than one row of metadata, you can choose which metadata row you want to represent this technique/instrument by clicking on the radio buttons in the "Geochem Analysis Choices" column.
+Only one metadata row can be referenced in "Geochem Analysis Choices".

    If the machine has a list of detected elements (from Step 5), select them.